CommandShiftHQ/dom-manipulation/README.md

 ## 5. Event Listeners

-- Giving an event listener to a node makes it **execute a function** When that **event** occurs to the node.
+- Adding an event listener to a node makes it **execute a function** when that **event** occurs to the node.
-- Events include clicking and hovering.
+- Events include clicking and hovering ('mouseover').
 - The function can be anything you want.
 - The function can include a DOM manipulation, so that the event causes a change in the webpage.
 This makes the webpage **interactive**.

-- We add an eventl istener with **addEventListener**.
+- We add an event listener with the method **addEventListener**.
 This method takes two arguments:
-  1. An **event type**, eg. 'click', 'hover'
+  1. An **event type**, eg. 'click', 'mouseover'
   2. A **function** to execute when the event occurs.
 This **must** be given the argument `method` for it to be fired when the event occurs, as in the example below.
 - If you want the event listener to do something complex, it may be sensible to write the function outside of the event listener then pass it in.